maistra/istio-operator/bundle/README.md

 Gateway Injection uses the same mechanisms as Istio sidecar injection to create a gateway from a `Deployment` resource that is paired with a `Service` resource that can be made accessible from outside the cluster.
 For more information, see [Installing Gateways](https://preliminary.istio.io/latest/docs/setup/additional-setup/gateway/#deploying-a-gateway).

-To configure gateway injection with the `bookinfo` application, we have provided a [sample gateway configuration](samples/ingress-gateway.yaml?raw=1) that should be applied in the namespace where the application is installed:
+To configure gateway injection with the `bookinfo` application, we have provided a [sample gateway configuration](../config/samples/ingress-gateway.yaml?raw=1) that should be applied in the namespace where the application is installed:

 1. Create the `istio-ingressgateway` deployment and service:

     ```sh
-    $ oc apply -f ingress/gateway.yaml
+    $ oc apply -f -n <app-namespace> ingress-gateway.yaml
     ```

 2. Configure the `bookinfo` application with the new gateway: